-Provide 2008-2009 academic year costs of institution. of attendance for the following categories that are applicable e to your Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available: G1.
-Undergraduate full-time tuition, required fees, a academic year (30 semester hours or 4 cost by number of credits).
-A full acad usually equated to two semesters, two board is defined as double occupancy a charges that all full-time students must not include optional fees (e.g., parking nd room and board for a full-tim 5 quarter hours for institutions the mic year refers to the period of trimesters, three quarters, or the pand 19 meals per week or the mapay that are not included in tuiti at derive annual tuition by mul- time generally extending from period covered by a four-one-foximum meal plan.
+vide 2014-2015 academic year costs of itution. attendance for the following categories that are applicable e to your Check here if your institution's 2014-201 approximate date (i.e., month/day) when available: Undergraduate full-time tuition, required fees, and academic year (30 semester hours or 45 cost by number of credits).
+A full acader usually equated to two semesters, two triboard is defined as double occupancy and charges that all full-time students must p not include optional fees (e.g., parking, leading to the students of the stu d room and board for a full-time quarter hours for institutions the nic year refers to the period of mesters, three quarters, or the id 19 meals per week or the manay that are not included in tuiting nat derive annual tuition by mul- time generally extending from period covered by a four-one-fo eximum meal plan.
 Required fe tiplying credit hour September to June; our plan.
-Room and es include only FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: \$35,844 \$35,844 In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: ROOM AND BOARD: (on-campus) ROOM ONLY: 05.024 05.024 (on-campus) BOARD ONLY: (on-campus meal plan) \$5,024 \$4,072 \$5,024 \$4,072 Comprehensive tuition and room and fees): Other: Other fees (not listed above) • Other: Other fees (not listed above) students returning after a break in enrollment.
-Board plan reflec students and G2.
-Number of credits per term a stude minimum: 12 (3 units) maximum: 16 (1 unit on the block system = 4 credit hour 4 units) ime tuition: G3.
-Do tuition and fees vary by year of s senior)?
-No No G4.
-Do tuition and fees vary by undergraduate instructional program? ☐ Yes ☐ No If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Room and es include only FIRST-YEAR UNDERGRADUATES ] PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: \$46,000 \$46,000 In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: \$410 \$410 ROOM AND BOARD: (on-campus) ROOM ONLY: (on-campus) \$6,176 \$6,176 BOARD ONLY: (on-campus meal plan) \$4,576 \$4,576 Comprehensive tuition and room and fees): room and board G2.
+Number of credits per term a student mmaximum G3.
+Do tuition and fees vary by year of stu ndy (e.g., sophomore, junior, senior)? ⊠ No G4.
+Do tuition and fees vary by undergrad luate instructional program?
+Yes